omershreib/open_university/introduction_to_AI/Maman11_README.md

 - Action – tile movement
 - Expanded Node – a node whose children were generated
 - Heuristic Function h(n) – estimate to goal
-- Optimal Solution – shortest path from initial state to a goal state
+- Optimal Solution – shortest path from an initial state to a goal state

 ---